ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 soon-to-be-updated smart contract.
 The `getPaper` query is being submitted by `Balaji` from `DigiBank` and it allows him to get the current status of the paper within the network.
-For example, it prints out the paper's identification number, paper's cost, paper's state (trading, redeemed, issued), paper's issue date and a few other key details.
-Here is a further breakdown of the query
+For example, it prints out the paper's identification number, the paper's cost, the paper's state (trading, redeemed, issued), the paper's issue date and a few other key details.
+Read on for a further breakdown of the query.

 Below, this statement brings two key Hyperledger Fabric SDK classes into scope -- Wallet and Gateway.
 Because `Balaji’s` X.509 certificate is in